Second-Order Asymptotics for the Gaussian MAC with Degraded Message Sets

 \subsubsection{Evaluation of the Verd\'u-Han Bound for $\hrho\in(-1,1)$}

 Recall from Sections \ref{sec:exact} and \ref{sec:types} that the codewords satisfy exact power constraints and belong to a single type class $\calT_n(k)$.
-In this subsection, we consider the case that $\hrho := \frac{k}{n} \in (-1,1)$, and we derive bounds which will be useful for sequences $\hrho_n$ uniformly bounded away from $-1$ and $1$.
-In Section \ref{sec:eval_vh2}, we present alternative bounds to handle the remaining cases.
+In this subsection, we consider the case that $\hrho := \frac{k}{n} \in (-1,1)$, and we derive bounds that will be useful for sequences $\hrho_n$ bounded away from $-1$ and $1$.
+In Section \ref{sec:eval_vh2}, we present alternative bounds to handle the case that $\hrho_n\to\pm1$.